ocramz/ocramz.github.io/posts/2021-06-22-finding-core-th.markdown

 ## 2024 Disclaimer

-It's been a while since I used Haskell at this depth, and looking at this wall of deeply technical lore I must admit I only follow like 50% of it.
-This said, it's a pretty cool trick if you are interested in GHC internals!
+It's been a while since I used Haskell at this depth, so here's a summary: the GHC compiler produces an intermediate program representation in a internal language called "Core".
+This post documents a way to mark certain expressions in order to retrieve their "Core" representation later in the compilation pipeline.

 <hr>